jen20/packer-ubuntu-zfs/README.md

 This repository contains [Packer][packerio] templates for building Amazon Machine Images for Ubuntu with a ZFS root filesystem.
 Currently the following distributions are supported:

+- Ubuntu 18.04 ("Bionic") LTS with AWS-Optimized Kernel
 - Ubuntu 16.04 ("Xenial") LTS with AWS-Optimized Kernel

-The template is easily modified for Debian and later Ubuntu distributions, however.
+The template is easily modified for Debian and other recent Ubuntu distributions, however.

 A detailed description of how the template works is available on the [operator-error.com][oe] blog, in the post [Building ZFS Root Ubuntu AMIs with Packer][oepost].
+Note that the package set needed for ZFS from Ubuntu 18.04 onwards is different.

 ## Running a build

 **Note that you'll need Packer v0.12.3 or above in order to build these templates.**

-Use the `xenial` or targets of the Makefile in root of the repository to build an AMI in `us-west-2`, and copy it to all regions.
+Use the `bionic` or `xenial` targets of the Makefile in root of the repository to build an AMI in `us-west-2`, and copy it to all regions.

 The following environment variables must be set in order for the build to succeed: